semodi/semodi.github.io/_pages/nyc_neighborhood.md

 ![](/assets/img/nyc_fig/arrests_freq.png)

-I assigned incidents, both in the case of arrests and shootings, to neighborhoods by a nearest neighbor algorithm.
-This means that for every incident, I determined which neighborhood center (contained in the [NYC geodata](https://data.beta.nyc/dataset/pediacities-nyc-neighborhoods)) was closest to the incident using euclidean distance.
+Using a geometric algorithm (ray-casting) I determined which neighborhoods the incidents, both in the case of arrests and shootings, occured in.
 To get an accurate treatment of distances, the coordinates provided as longitude and latitude first had to be multiplied by appropriate prefactors as so:

 $$ d(A,B) = \sqrt{0.52^2(A_{long} - B_{long})^2 + 0.69^2 (A_{lat} - B_{lat})^2 } $$

 This linear approximation to distances on a sphere works well for the small angles we are interested in.

-I expressed incident counts for each neighborhood as multiples of the average amount of incidents in all of NYC.
+I expressed incident counts for each neighborhood as multiples of the average amount of incidents in all of NYC and normalized them by the neighborhood area.
 I then combined together data on arrests and shootings.
 As the normalization occured before the datasets were combined, more weight was automatically given to shootings.

+{% include render_crime.html %}

 ### Rent